nxskok/pasias/docs/27-stan.md

-(b) Check your Stan code for syntactic correctness, and when it is, compile it.
+(b) Check your Stan code for syntactic correctness, and when it is correct, compile it.

 Solution